What to Do When You're Bored at Work: a Comprehensive Guide

 By investing time and energy into personal progression, you might just find yourself reinspired with lots of exciting options lying ahead.

-Strike Up a Conversation Or a Lunch Break With Colleagues
+Strike Up a Conversation Or a Lunch Break with Colleagues

 People drinking kombucha